Matcha Muffins with a zesty lemon icing are easy to make and full of spring flavor.

 - Preheat the oven to 350 degrees Fahrenheit.

-- In a large bowl, add the flour, oats, sugar, matcha powder, baking powder and salt.
+- In a large bowl, add the flour, sugar, matcha powder, baking powder and salt.

-- In small bowl whisk together the milk, oil and egg.
+- In small bowl whisk together the milk, oil, egg and vanilla.

-- Add the wet ingredients to the bowl of dry ingredients and mix well.
-Fold in the flour covered blueberries.
+- Add the wet ingredients to the bowl of dry ingredients and mix them together.

-- Fill the muffin tins and add the crumble (about 1 heaping tablespoon of the crumble for each muffin).
-Bake for 18-21minutes or until the crumble gets a little golden brown or a toothpick comes out clean.
+- Fill the muffin tins and bake for 15-20 minutes or until a toothpick comes out clean.

-- If using frozen blueberries, make sure they're completely thawed before patting dry with a paper towel.
-Coat well in the dry ingredients and continue with the recipe as usual!
+- Add in your favorite fruit to the recipe.
+Coat the fruit well in the dry ingredients and continue with the recipe as usual!

 (Nutrition values are calculated by third-party software and an estimate that can vary based on product brands and cooking methods.)